Grand Finale (RuPaul's Drag Race season 15)

 "Grand Finale" is the sixteenth episode of the fifteenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 14, 2023.
 The episode was filmed at the Ace Hotel in Los Angeles, California.
+It has the season's final four contestants perform to original songs, then face off in a series of lip-sync contests.
+The episode also features guest appearances by American singer and songwriter Leland and South African country musician Orville Peck.
+Sasha Colby is crowned the season's winner.